Kong/kubernetes-configuration/docs/konnect-api-reference.md

 #### KonnectNetworkSpec

-KonnectNetworkSpec defines the desired state of KonnectNetwork.
+KonnectNetworkSpec defines the desired state of KonnectCloudGatewayNetwork.